RicardoRivera7/ActiveDirectorywithUsers/README.md

-<h1>Creating an Active Directory and addings Users with Powershell</h1>
+<h1>Creating an Active Directory and adding Users with Powershell</h1>

 <h2>Description</h2>